-- separation from and between uses) and compliment the development and surrounding area; - add texture and three dimensional components to the site (e.g., ground level planting, raised beds, shrubs, tree canopy) and avoid creating areas that are predominately bark mulch, gravel or other similar materials; - e) minimize water consumption through conservation techniques such as microirrigation and xeriscaping; - respect required sightlines from roadways and enhance public views; - g) help screen parking areas, electrical and mechanical features, and refuse and recycling facilities; - contribute to a sense of personal safety and security; - 57.
+- d) add texture and three dimensional components to the site (e.g., ground level planting, raised beds, shrubs, tree canopy) and avoid creating areas that are predominately bark mulch, gravel or other similar materials; - e) minimize water consumption through conservation techniques such as microirrigation and xeriscaping; - f) respect required sightlines from roadways and enhance public views; - g) help screen parking areas, electrical and mechanical features, and refuse and recycling facilities; - contribute to a sense of personal safety and security; - 57.
 Mitigate undesirable architectural elements (e.g., blank walls can be covered with trellis and vines).